-This is quite possibly the most frequently asked question.
+This is easily the most frequently asked question.
 And for good reason.
 It might be the most important question to consider.
 After all, this decides the foundation for your curling shoes for the near future.
 You want to make the right selection, and there are so many options from so many brands.
 But this is great news!
 You get to find shoes that look great, feel great, and with a little guidance make amazing curling shoes.

 This is the first in a series of posts aimed at helping you find the right shoe.
 Instead of telling you which shoes to buy, I’ll help you understand what to avoid as well as what to look for.